-This was my childhood.
 I bet you, though that if you were to ask Jonny, he’d tell you all about his annoying baby sister who drove him nuts.
 I take full responsibility for being irritating enough to him that even my breathing became too much to bear.

 Same goes for my sister.
 We live on 3 different continents and still manage to chat a couple of times a week.
 I know people who live in the same neighbourhood as their siblings and don’t speak, so I count myself lucky.

 The big question is this: why did my brother torment cute little, innocent me?

 .
 But maybe it ran deeper.
 Maybe he resented me for taking his spot as baby of the family.
 Maybe my incessant desire to be in the spotlight stole his (I was a drama queen who refused to answer to my name and would only respond to “Baby Gorgeous”).

 .
 I know he didn’t.
 I have proof, in fact.
 When I started High School, all the girls and boys started to notice one another.
 Little romances started to bloom.
 Everyone had a boyfriend.
 Not me.
 No boys even looked at me.
 I watched my friends all experience their first kiss from the sidelines.
 I thought I must be hideous.

 It was only about two years later (two years of torment and teenage angst of the highest order) that I found out from a very brave teenage boy (who clearly didn’t value his life) that my brother had made it clear to all the boys at our school that his little sister was off limits.

 In seriousness though, as an adult this memory touches me deeply because I know that no matter how much my big brother professed to hate his little sister, there was no way he was going to let some pimply teenaged boy hurt her.

 My kids aren’t quite as bad as Jonny and I were (yet..?) and for that, I am grateful.
 But I won’t lie when I say that when I hear one of them yell, “I hate you!” or tell me they wish that their sister wasn’t born, it crushes my heart.

-I so desperately want my kids to be friends.
 I don’t want them to only discover that they can be friends, like Jonny and I did, when their childhood is over.
 This is my dilemma.
 How do I get them to like each other, to look at each other and see a mate, to play together and to even sometimes allow one another to breach the invisible line on the back seat?

 I’ll tell you what I do, and I hope you’ll tell me, in the comments section at the end, how you deal with sibling rivalry in your family.

 About a year ago, we went on a family holiday.
 We were in the pool one afternoon and Miss M and Little Man’s incessant fighting was driving me nuts.
 All I wanted was to have a happy family break and I figured the only way to deal with this would be with humour.

 Then I told them they were only going to be untied when I could hear them having fun.
 For about 30 seconds, they sat back to back, glaring at the world.
 Then the giggling started and then it became a game.
 Magically, they were friends.

 what the underlying issues are.
 For example, if I hear “I hate you!”
 I will translate for them – “I can see that you’re angry that Miss M’s dancing is knocking down your lego tower.
 You don’t hate her, you hate what she is doing.”
-This genuinely helps because it makes them realise that it’s something that can be fixed and that the behaviour and the sibling are separate.
+This genuinely helps because it makes them realise that it’s something that can be fixed and that the behaviour and the sibling are separate